 Z Position - Changes the vertical position of the features with respect to other variables being displayed in the Main Display window.
-You can change this with the slider, or by entering a value in the field and pressing Enter.
+This can be changed with the slider, or by entering a value in the field and pressing Enter.

 Double-clicking on an item in this window open the Properties Editor for that item.
 This window consists of two tabs: Properties and Points: